Pickra/SassyEgghead/README.md

 Have you ever wished for iteration when writing styles?
 How cool would it be to use functions to write styles?
 SCSS has that and more!
 SCSS is a superset of CSS.
 Any valid CSS is SCSS, they even have the same syntax.
 SCSS borrows features from other languages to write smarter, reusable and more readable styles.
-[This FREE course](https://egghead.io/) will focus on how to use SCSS’s more useful features, compare them against each other and assess when their usage is appropriate.
+[THIS FREE course](https://egghead.io/) will focus on how to use SCSS’s more useful features, compare them against each other and assess when their usage is appropriate.

 ## Lesson Titles: